Terms of Business

 Helping you to decide

 Our role is to advise you in relation to the insurance and, after we have assessed your needs, to provide a personal recommendation explaining why the product recommended best meets your requirements.
 Where we offer additional products, i.e. Public Liability, Breakdown, Gap Cover, Excess Protection and where we can offer the availability of an instalment facility in order to pay the insurance premium by regular premiums, we do not offer advice in relation to this, but we may ask some questions to narrow down the selection of options available; you will then need to make your own choice about how to proceed.

 The capacity in which we act for you

 Our product range and the range of insurers used

-We select personal and commercial insurances from a limited number of insurers, but for certain products, we only select product from a limited number of insurers or only offer from a single insurer which means we do not give a personal recommendation on the basis of a fair and personal analysis.
-We will give you further information about this before we finalise your insurance arrangements: Please see a full list of the insurers we deal with at the end of this document.
+We provide a personal recommendation and select insurances from a fair and personal analysis of the market, but for certain products, we only select product from a limited number of insurers or only offer from a single insurer which means we do not give a personal recommendation on the basis of a fair and personal analysis.
+We will give you further information about this before we finalise your insurance arrangements: Please see a full list of insurers we deal with at the end of this document.

 We will not in any circumstance guarantee the solvency of any insurer.

 We aim to provide you with a high level of customer service at all times but, if you are not satisfied, please contact us:

 In writing: Patons Insurance, Unit 6, Connect Business Village, Derby Road, Liverpool, L5 9PR

 • By telephone: 0151 538 1313